September 7, 2018

 Chief Conservation Officer, The Paulson Institute

-Observation and inference from participation in building ecological civilization in China
+Observation and inference from participation in building an ecological civilization in China

 Economics of Environmental Data Manipulation